steemit/steem-js/README.md

 ## Status

 This is a complete refactoring of the original steem-js library, migrating from JavaScript to TypeScript with modern tooling and improved code quality.
+Published as `@steemit/steem-js`.

 ### Refactoring Progress